tc39/proposal-smart-pipelines/readme.md

 ```

 ### Fetch Standard
-Adapted from [Fetch, the living web standard][23] by WHATWG under Creative Commons BY.
+Adapted from [Fetch, the living web standard][23] by WHATWG, under Creative Commons BY.
 ```js
 fetch("/music/pk/altes-kamuffel.flac")
   .then(res => res.blob())